Fiona-T/knot-art/README.md

 - there needs to be a checkout process, and for registered users an option to use their saved delivery details for a quicker checkout
 - for users who prefer to see/feel the product before buying, the website owner facilitates this through also selling the items at craft markets.
 The website should show details of these markets so that customers know when these are coming up
 - for these users, the website should also allow them to save a market to their user profile, so when they are logged in they can see the one they've saved as a reminder
+- in addition, to generate a sense of community and engagement, users can add comments to markets and thus interact with each other, hear others' opinions on a market or ask a question on a market
 - customer loyalty is an important factor in direct to consumer, so there should also be a newsletter sign up, so that the site owner can keep customers up to date as well as links to social media profiles including Facebook business page

 ### Database tables and data required